AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Role-Playing} Recent advancements in role-playing with large language models (LLMs) have predominantly confined to textual modalities, overlooking the critical role of audio cues (e.g., speech prosody, emotional tone, vocal idiosyncrasies) in enhancing role immersion and authenticity.
-For instance, Li et al. \cite{li2023chatharuhi} synthesized dialogues for 32 TV/animation characters using scripts and GPT-generated simulations, while Tu et al. \cite{tu2023characterchat} created 1,024 MBTI-based personas via ChatGPT-driven conversational agents.
+\paragraph{Role-Playing} Recent advancements in role-playing with large language models (LLMs) have predominantly confined to textual modalities, overlooking the critical role of audio cues in enhancing role immersion and authenticity.
+Li et al. \cite{li2023chatharuhi} synthesized dialogues for 32 TV/animation characters using scripts and GPT-generated simulations, while Tu et al. \cite{tu2023characterchat} created 1,024 MBTI-based personas via ChatGPT-driven conversational agents.
 Chen et al. \cite{chen2024socialbenchsocialityevaluationroleplaying} proposed the first benchmark designed to systematically evaluate the sociality of role-playing conversational agents.
 The role-playing model's development emphasizes persona consistency through supervised fine-tuning (e.g., CharacterLLM \cite{shao2023character}) and in-context learning, with evaluation frameworks evolving from basic persona adherence to nuanced metrics\cite{tu2024charactereval}.
-Role-playing agents (RPAs) now emulate diverse personas—from fictional characters \cite{chen2023large} \cite{zhou2023characterglm} \cite{10.1145/3701551.3703583} \cite{10.1145/3589335.3651584} to user-specific clones \cite{li2021dialogue} — to deliver emotional or sociological value \cite{gu2024agent}.
-Although \cite{zhan2025vstylebenchmarkvoicestyle} propose a benchmark for voice style adaption, it only treats role-playing as one of the four categories and directly scores it using a LLM which omits the importance and complexity of Audio Role-Playing task.
+Role-playing agents now emulate diverse personas—from fictional characters \cite{chen2023large} \cite{zhou2023characterglm} \cite{10.1145/3701551.3703583} \cite{10.1145/3589335.3651584} to user-specific clones \cite{li2021dialogue} — to deliver emotional or sociological value \cite{gu2024agent}.
+Although \cite{zhan2025vstylebenchmarkvoicestyle} proposes a benchmark for voice style adaptation, it only treats role-playing as one of the four categories and directly scores it using an LLM, which omits the importance and complexity of the Audio Role-Playing task. \cite{jiang2025speechrolelargescaledatasetbenchmark} present a dataset of 98 roles and 112k conversations.
+In contrast to our work, their approach relies on GPT-4.1-2025-04-14 for dialogue generation and provides only one audio reference per character, which may compromise the authenticity and granularity needed for robust audio role-playing evaluation.